Tightness criteria for random compact sets of cadlag paths: Main results

 When working with {\cadlag} paths on varying time domains, one complication is that the property of two paths not crossing each other is not automatically preserved by taking limits.
-This complication arises from jumps that may form at the starting times of limiting paths; we remark that our state space permits this possibility, because it is necessarily a feature of treating random sets of {\cadlag} paths as compact sets.
+This complication arises from jumps that may form at the starting times of limiting paths; we remark that our state space permits this possibility, because it is necessarily a feature of treating random sets of {\cadlag} paths as compact sets (see \cite[Figure 1.1.1]{FS24} or the discussion in \cite[Appendix A.5]{FS24} for details on this point).
 The theory that has developed around the Brownian web has shown that systems of non-crossing paths are substantially easier to work with than systems with crossing paths.
-With this in mind, in Theorem \ref{T:noncros} we note a natural analogue of our main result which implies not only tightness, but also that all weak limit points are non-crossing.
+With this in mind, in Theorem~\ref{T:noncros} we note a natural analogue of our main result which implies not only tightness, but also that all weak limit points are non-crossing.

-We give the proofs in Section \ref{S:proofs} followed by two applications of our results in Section \ref{s:application}.
-Sections \ref{S:proofs} and \ref{s:application} may be read independently of one another.
-In Section \ref{s:application_noncr} we give tightness criteria for weaves -- a \emph{weave}, introduced in \cite{FS24}, is a random compact subset $\mc{A}\sw\Pi^\uparrow$ that is non-crossing and for which, with probability one, for all $z\in\R^2$ there exists $\pi\in\mc{A}$ such that $z\in\ov{\pi}$ i.e.~the paths cover space-time.
+In Section~\ref{s:application} we give two applications of our results.
+We start by giving tightness criteria for weaves -- a \emph{weave}, introduced in \cite{FS24}, is a random compact subset $\mc{A}$ consisting of paths $\pi\in\mc{A}$ that do not cross one another, and for which, with probability one, for all $z\in\R^2$ there exists $\pi\in\mc{A}$ such that $z$ is contained within the graph of $\pi$; that is, the paths cover space-time.
 We show that, for weaves, tightness essentially comes down to tightness of the motion of a single particle.
 In Section \ref{s:application_poisson_trees} we exemplify this result on a sequence of rescaled Poisson trees in which the limiting motion of a single path is an $\alpha$-stable process.